 Master Quant and Verbal Section

 Give equal time to prepare for both quant and verbal sections, but master one of these to help you score higher.
 If verbal is your strength, learn it thoroughly.
 If you are strong in quants, then practice it rigorously.
 Use shortcuts and tricks to your advantage to solve the quantitative reasoning section in a short period.
-Brainstorm for verbal section.
+Brainstorm for the verbal section.
 Think logically, analytically and critically to solve verbal reasoning questions.

 Do Not Ignore IR and AWA